fluxfw/SrUserEnrolment/src/LONG_DESCRIPTION.md

-Please also install and enable [SrUserEnrolmentCron](https://github.com/studer-raimann/SrUserEnrolmentCron).
+You need to install the [SrUserEnrolmentCron](https://github.com/studer-raimann/SrUserEnrolmentCron) plugin

 This plugin has the follow main features (Each needs to activated separated in the plugin config)